daniel-evers/test/.github/ISSUE_TEMPLATE/general-requirement.md

 # Dependencies

-As soon as the comprehensible specification of the requirement becomes too complicated here, divide it into additional (requirement) issues.
+As soon as a comprehensible specification of the requirement becomes too complicated here, divide it into additional (requirement) issues.
 To maintain the context, list these here as [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists).

 - [ ] Reference to parallel (requirement) issue
 - [ ] Reference to subordinate (requirement) issue